-Money's worth ratios do not reflect the value of reducing the risk to individuals for extreme outcomes, such as death or disability at very young ages or survival to very old ages.
+While money's worth ratios reflect the value of expected benefits, they do not reflect the additional "peace of mind" value of reducing the financial risk to individuals for extreme outcomes, such as death or disability at very young ages or survival to very old ages.
 In addition, OASDI money's worth ratios are not truly comparable with similar ratios from private-sector plans, because many features of OASDI benefits are not typically available in private-sector plans.
 Two such features are annual cost-of-living adjustments and benefits for life in the event of disability.
 However, money's worth ratio analysis does indicate the relative value of benefits that the OASDI program provides across generations and types of workers.
 While the money's worth ratios in this note do not reflect any differences in mortality by earnings level, we recognize the tendency for higher earners to have greater life expectancy, which would offset, to some degree, the progressive nature of benefits on a lifetime basis.

-All estimates in this note use the methods and assumptions from the intermediate scenario of the 2019 Trustees Report.
+All estimates in this note use the methods and assumptions from the intermediate alternative of the 2020 Trustees Report.
 Tables 1 through 6 present money's worth ratios for hypothetical scaled workers who differ by year of birth, earnings level, and family grouping.
 Tables 1 and 4 show the money's worth ratios for the Current Law Scheduled scenario, which uses contributions and benefits scheduled under current law.
-Because projected scheduled income will not fully finance scheduled benefits for the OASDI program after 2034, we include two additional scenarios described below.
+Because, under these assumptions, projected scheduled income will not fully finance scheduled benefits for the OASDI program after 2034, we include the two additional scenarios described below.

-- Increased Payroll Tax Increase payroll-tax rates above those scheduled in current law for each year after 2034, such that total program income fully finances the benefits scheduled in current law for each year.
-Tables 2 and 5 present the money's worth ratios for this scenario. - Payable Benefits Reduce benefits below those scheduled in current law by a specified percentage for each year after 2034, such that current-law program income is sufficient to pay the resulting benefits.
-Tables 3 and 6 present the money's worth ratios for this scenario.
+- Increased Payroll Tax Increase payroll tax rates above those scheduled in current law for each year after 2034, such that total program income fully finances the benefits scheduled in current law for each year.
+Tables 2 and 5 present the money's worth ratios for this scenario. - Payable Benefits Reduce benefits below those scheduled in current law by a specified percentage for each year after 2034, such that current-law program income is sufficient to pay the resulting